Why all AI-written tweets sound the same (and how to actually fix it)

 4. Use the tool as a partner, not an autocompleter

 The last requirement is operational, not technical.
 Even a perfectly voice-trained tool fails if the writer treats it as an autocompleter.
 The right posture is partner.
 You bring the idea, the angle, the lived context.
-The tool suggests phrasing in your voice that you would have written if you had another hour.
+The tool suggests phrasing in your style that you would have written if you had another hour.
 You decide what ships.
 The Auden framing for this is exactly one sentence.
 Auden suggests.
 You decide.
 The tool that drafts without your judgment in the loop is the tool that produces the AI tweets readers are scrolling past in 2026.

 The five-sentence prescription

-Stop trying to get a general AI tool to draft in your voice; the math is against you.
-Train a dedicated model on your full profile of 100 to 200 posts, replies, threads, and images across nine signals.
+Stop trying to get a general AI tool to draft in your style; the math is against you.
+Train a dedicated model on your full profile of 100 to 200 posts, replies, threads, and images across 10 signals.
 Document a voice doc and a taboo list.
 Measure every generation against your baseline with a voice match score.
 Use the tool to suggest, not to autocomplete.
 Five lines.
 The creators getting growth on Twitter/X in 2026 do all five.
 The creators whose AI-drafted writing sounds generic miss at least three.

 The macro reason this matters now